 Translations

-Here you can find historical fencing manuals and related material that I have translated into English.
-Everything I offer for download is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, but included plates and illustrations may fall under different licensing.
+Here you can find historical fencing treatises and other texts that I have translated into English, as well as related downloads.
+Generally, free translations I produce are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, but included plates and illustrations may fall under different licensing.

 Nicoletto Giganti – Scola, overo teatro (1606)